k8s-platform-hub/hello-joomla/README.md

-# hello-golang-app
+# hello-joomla

-This project consists of a basic hasura project with a simple Go web app running on it.
+This project consists of a basic hasura project with a simple joomla CMS running on it.
 Once this app is deployed on a Hasura cluster, you will have the app running at [https://app.cluster-name.hasura-app.io](https://app.cluster-name.hasura-app.io).

-This is the right place to start if you are planning to build or want to learn to build an Go-lang  app with hasura.
+This is the right place to start if you are planning to build or want to learn to build a joomla CMS with hasura.

 ## Sections